 What Will You Learn?

 The professional writing and rhetoric track offers courses in rhetoric, journalism, technical writing, and writing with new media.
-For example, a course in the theory and practice of tutoring and teaching writing prepares students to work as peer tutors in Goucher's Writing Center.
-This hands-on practice, training, and experience directly transfers to the marketplace and sets them apart from their counterparts.
+A course in the theory and practice of tutoring and teaching writing prepares students to work as peer tutors in Goucher's Writing Center.
+This hands-on practice, training, and experience directly transfers to the marketplace.

-In the creative writing classes, a workshop model guides students’ writing and editing.
-At the upper levels, one-on-one independent studies with faculty offer students a level of personal attention that few undergraduate programs (and not many M.F.A. programs) can match.
-If you want to write your first book you will have access to qualified faculty and the Kratz Center for Creative Writing, which funds summer writing projects (up to $3,000).
+In creative writing classes, a workshop model guides writing and editing.
+At the upper levels, one-on-one independent studies with faculty offer students a level of personal attention that few undergraduate programs can match.
+If you want to write your first book you will have access to qualified faculty and the Kratz Center for Creative Writing, which funds summer writing projects up to $3,000.

 DoWhat Will You Do?

 This major turns students into professional and versatile writers.
 Our graduates are prepared for careers as lawyers, editors, screenwriters, technical writers, and journalists, and find jobs in education, communications, marketing, advertising, newspapers, magazines, and publishing houses.
 Those who concentrate in professional writing find that this major sets them apart from applicants in a variety of fields, and many of our students who chose the creative writing track are nationally published fiction writers and poets and continue their work at prestigious M.F.A. programs.

 Full-Time and Half-Time Faculty

 Phaye Poliakoff-Chen, Professor of English: mixed genre, fiction, and professional writing

 Madison Smartt Bell, Professor of English: fiction writing